isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-information-for-minor-beneficiaries.md

   4) The way in which the child is being or is expected to be educated or trained.<br>

 **3. How do I apply for a child’s maintenance allowance?**<br>
-You will need to make an online application for maintenance allowance at [https://mlaw-pto-staging.netlify.com/](/).
+You will need to make an online application at [https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml](https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml).
 Select "Application for Maintenance Allowance".

 You will also need to have your Singpass ready to access our online application form.
 You may apply for your Singpass at [https://www.singpass.gov.sg](https://www.singpass.gov.sg) if you do not have one.

-If you are not eligible for a Singpass, you may apply for a log-in ID and password through our website at [https://mlaw-pto-staging.netlify.com/](/).<br>
+If you are not eligible for a Singpass, you may apply for a log-in ID and password through our website at [https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml](https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml).<br>

 **4. What are the documents that I need to send to you?**<br>
 You will be required to provide proof that you are not able to support the child (for example, your monthly payslips) and documents relating to the child’s financial needs.